 The ancient sycamore was already remarkable in 1859, when Henry Hancock noted it on his survey of Rancho San Pedro, at the border with Rancho San Antonio.
 The Dominguez Family’s 75,000-acre landholdings were measured from the old tree, then 60 inches in diameter.

 In the rancho days and long after, travelers would orient themselves in an undeveloped landscape of tall weeds by looking to the great tree, and the raptors that used it as a perch.

 The ranchos were broken up and newcomers settled the land.
+(Here is a rancho map, produced in 1930.)
 The Dominguez Family held onto much of the Spanish land grant, and grew fabulously wealthy from mineral rights, oil and real estate development.

 In time the Eagle Tree found itself within the boundaries of the City of Compton.
 A modest neighborhood grew up around it, but that didn’t stop oil companies from drilling.
 Standard Oil made a strike, and determined the best place to run the pipeline was along the old rancho border, Eagle Tree be damned.

 Getting wind of the project, the socially connected Native Daughters of the Golden West fought to protect the threatened sycamore, and Standard Oil capitulated.
 The tree could stay, and share the land with the pipeline.